 Charter schools receiving federal grant funds are subject to the Non-regulatory Guidance of the Public Charter Schools Program of the U.S. Department of Education.
-For a copy of this document, which clearly spells out admission and lottery requirements, please visit: http://www2.ed.gov/programs/charter/nonregulatory-guidance.html.
+For a copy of this document please visit:

+http://www2.ed.gov/programs/charter/nonregulatory-guidance.html.